 Whether you choose to use copper or PEX for your repiping, Full Spectrum Plumbing can complete the job rapidly.
 We’ve concentrated exclusively on repiping work for more than two decades now.
 This great body of experience is the critical advantage that allows us to work more quickly and affordably than our competitors.
 In an ordinary San Bernadino home, a full repipe generally takes between two and four working days.
 This space includes full water line installation and all necessary repairs to your walls.
 Our master patchers do a superb job of repairing your wall finishes with an eye for detail and a talent for matching the existing surface precisely.
 We take great pains throughout the repiping process to protect your furnishings, floors, and finishes so that there is no accidental damage or disruption once our work is complete.
 We consider it part of our job to leave every job site in better condition than we find it, and complete customer satisfaction is always a priority.

-Our services have earned us hundreds of favorable reviews, with many homeowners right here in San Bernardino praising our effectiveness.
+Our services have earned us hundreds of favorable reviews, with many homeowners right here in Southern California praising our effectiveness.
 Throughout our 20 year history, outstanding customer service has been the keystone of our business.
 It’s no accident that Full Spectrum Plumbing has become one of the most trusted names in the repiping business both in California and throughout the nation.